-- You can study abroad on any of our undergraduate degree programmes except those at London College of Fashion (LCF).
+- You can study abroad alongside UAL students on any UAL undergraduate degree programme.

-- Browse our undergraduate degree programmes (excluding LCF) and head to How to Apply once you have made your choice.
+- Browse our undergraduate degree programmes and head to how to apply once you have made your choice.

-- Complement your study with one of our Optional Modules.
+- Complement your study with our optional Creative Industries London module.

 - You may also be able to study abroad on some postgraduate programmes.
 To find out more about postgraduate study abroad, email email@example.com.

 - Check out our dates, deadlines and fees.